Last updated on August 25th, 2023 at 02:26 pm

-Ohm’s Law Problems in physics: These numerical problems from Ohm’s law topic are apt for class 9 physics and class 10 physics courses offered by boards like CBSE, ICSE.
+Ohm’s Law Problems in physics: The numerical problems from Ohm’s law topic are apt for class 9 physics and class 10 physics courses offered by boards like CBSE, ICSE.
 Here we present 3 sets of Ohm’s Law Numerical Problems.

 Ohm’s law sample problems for CBSE, ICSE class 9, and class 10 physics

-1> A cell is connected to a bulb which develops a potential difference of 24 volt across it.
-The current in circuit is measured to be 4 A. Find the resistance offered by the filament of the bulb to the flow of the current.
+1> A cell is connected to a bulb which develops a potential difference of 24 volts across it.
+The current in the circuit is measured to be 4 A. Find the resistance offered by the filament of the bulb to the flow of the current.

 2> Calculate the potential difference across the ends of a wire of resistance 1 ohm when a current of 3 A passes through it.